aasiskndl/the_musica/README.md

 ## ⚙️ Getting Started (Setup & Installation)

-Follow these steps to get Melodia up and running on your local machine.
+Follow these steps to get Musica up and running on your local machine.

 ### ✅ Prerequisites